Node.js ENOENT error explanations

 Node won't create your intermediary directories.
 So if you try to

-create a file logs/pushout.log
+create a file logs/pushout.log and

-directory doesn't exist, you'll see this
+logs directory doesn't exist, you'll see this

 error.

-To fix: Create the logs
+To fix: Create the logs directory first

-with fs.mkdir
+with fs.mkdir.

 3. You're using a relative path incorrectly